 this site it is your problem alone.

-This web site may collect user data in an access log for performance
+This web site may collect visitor data in an access log for

-and reliability metrics.
-Some portions of this web site use browser
+performance and reliability metrics.
+Some portions of this web site

-"cookies" to manage user state for a server-side application only.
+use browser "cookies" to manage visitor state for a server-side

 Thanks for visiting kriston.net!
 If you don't